newaijj/bloons/README.md

 one-second row at t=38.4**, then near-silence for 55 seconds.
 Diffing the seed frame against the rest measures 64–70% of the half changed, permanently.
 Persistence cannot catch this: a scene change really is still settled three seconds later.
-Absorption above 2.5% of the board in one frame now reseeds instead of billing, and the count is in the log.
+This lesson outlived the design that produced it — the plate detector faces the same problem when it seeds, and handles it differently.

 *Nothing tied the total to income.* They cannot spend money they never had, and both terms of what they had are recovered rather than estimated, so `cashCeiling`